wp-plugins/latency-tracker/readme.txt

 Contributors: sdkester
 Tags: admin, database, performance, tracking
 Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.0.1
-Stable tag: 2.1
+Stable tag: 2.2

-Keeps track of the queries and loading time of your Wordpress site.
+Keeps track of the queries, loading time, and memory usage of your Wordpress site.

 == Description ==